r-r-i/React-Portfolio/README.md

 ## Task
 ```
-For this challenge, I was givent he task of creating a portfolio using
+For this challenge, I was given the task of creating a portfolio using
 the React skills I have acquired so far.
 This application is deployed
 via GitHub pages.
 ```